-In addition to the Centura trips, residents have carved out their own adventures in pursuit of medical service of indigent populations as well as opportunities for language learning.
+In addition to the Centura Health trips, residents have carved out their own adventures in pursuit of medical service to low-resource populations as well as opportunities for language learning.

-Residents have been able to engage with international populations locally at a refugee clinic started by a recent graduate.
+Residents have been able to engage with international populations locally at a refugee clinic started by a residency graduate.

 We believe that health promotion and disease prevention are an integral part of health care and are likely to become even more important with ongoing health care reform.
 Family Medicine, of the many medicine specialties, can play one of the largest roles in promoting health and preventing disease.
 As shifts in financing of health care change the way medicine is practiced, it may become increasingly important for Family Medicine physicians to have strong skills in these areas.

 In our program, residents develop expertise in general health maintenance, screening, risk factor management, health behavior change counseling, and making use of community and system resources.
 Specifically, using knowledge, perspectives and strategies learned in the HP/DP curriculum, graduates will be able to help their patients exercise more, eat healthier throughout their lives, manage their stress, and prevent accidents in their homes.
 With our emphasis on teaching general counseling skills, the graduates will be effective at the more difficult of the HP/DP interventions: smoking cessation, weight management and many others.